-You must hold an unrestricted state license, registration, or certification which authorizes you to fully practice the specialty occupation and be engaged in that specialty in the state where you intend to work.
+You must hold an unrestricted state license, registration, or certification that authorizes you to fully practice the specialty occupation and be engaged in that specialty in the state where you intend to work.

 H-1B2 - Department of Defense Researcher and Development Project Worker

 To qualify for the H-1B2 visa, the cooperative research and development project or a co-production project must be provided for under a government-to-government agreement administered by the US Department of Defense.
-A bachelor’s degree or a Ph.D. or its equivalent is required to perform duties.
+A bachelor’s degree, Ph.D. or its equivalent is required to perform duties.

 H-1B3 - Fashion Model

 To qualify for the H-1B3 visa there must be a modeling position available or modeling services required for which a fashion model of prominence is qualified to perform.
 To be eligible for this visa category you must be a fashion model of distinguished merit and ability.

 What are the H-1B, H-1B2 and H-1B3 Visas?

 The H-1B, H-1B2, and H-1B3 visas are employment-based, non-immigrant visas for temporary workers.

 They apply to people who wish to perform services in a specialty occupation (H-1B), services of exceptional merit and ability relating to a Department of Defense (DOD) cooperative research and development project (H-1B2), or services as a fashion model of distinguished merit or ability (H-1B3).